Senior Lecturer: Drama and Theatre and Senior Teaching Fellow

 T: +44 (0)1904 876514

-David has worked as a performer, designer, deviser, director, writer for: Clanjamfrie (Scotland), Collectif Organum (France), Theatre of Public Works (England); was a founding member of Pants Performance Association, and for the past 25 years has been collaborating with Jules Dorey Richmond.
-David has also worked in film, in particular with Daniel Reeves (USA).
-He has worked with the European Council running workshops with young men as a means to prevent violence in everyday life.
+I have worked as a performer, designer, deviser, director, writer for: Clanjamfrie (Scotland), Collectif Organum (France), Theatre of Public Works (England); was a founding member of Pants Performance Association, and for the past 25 years has been collaborating with Jules Dorey Richmond.
+I have also worked in film, in particular with Daniel Reeves (USA) and worked with the European Council running workshops with young men as a means to prevent violence in everyday life.

 Publications and Performances